 We are not suggesting that you should skip your research activity now and only do your writing.
 We are not advising you shouldn’t be a kind person and not help your colleagues if they need it.
 We also are not saying that you should ignore advice of co-authors and supervisors.
 Of course you should make sure that your research is of high quality and accuracy if you want to publish it, and you also want to show that you can work independently.
 But all of these behaviors can too easily be used as an excuse as to why you make no progress with your thesis writing.

-- Our upcoming PhD Master Class
+- Our upcoming PhD Webinar

 - Blog post #13: Writing journal papers: Pros and cons